 This 2.8-mile hike leaves a coastal Malibu neighborhood to explore rustic Zuma Canyon.
 The sandy single track shoots north through a brushy open space, crossing and following a stony creek bed.
 Sporadic oaks and sycamores become more concentrated as the mouth of the canyon closes.
 Enjoy the increasing shade and lush canyon views.
 The easy trail climbs only 115 feet and has no steep sections.

 After 1.4 miles, the canyon narrows and the trail dissolves.
 A cluster of large boulders fill the creek bed, signifying the end of the Zuma Canyon out-and-back.
 Adventurous hikers may continue up the untamed canyon for two more miles through the Zuma Canyon Narrows to a crossing with an Edison Service Road.
 This slow-going route requires serious bolder-hopping and bushwhacking.

-There are other short trails in Zuma Canyon that make nice additions.
+Other short trails in Zuma Canyon make nice additions.
 All trail junctions are well marked.
 Extension options include:

-- The Scenic Trail, which leaves Zuma Canyon Trail for an additional 0.2-mile loop
+- Scenic Trail, which leaves Zuma Canyon Trail for an additional 0.2-mile loop

-- The Ocean View Trail and Canyon View Trails Loop, which forms a 3-mile circuit up the east side of the canyon
+- Ocean View Trail and Canyon View Trail Loop, which forms a 3.1-mile circuit up the east side of the canyon

 The Zuma Canyon Trail is one of the easiest strolls in Malibu, making it popular with joggers, dog walkers, and horseback riders.
 For more of a challenge, hikers can climb out of the canyon on either the Ocean View Trail or the Zuma Ridge Trail.
 No fee or permit is required, so get out and enjoy!